poetician/arcolinuxd-iso/README.md

 Variety and Feh not working.
 Parcellite installed and also unavailable since there is no tray implemented.

 Addendum 03: Feh working when files in Download directory, but not /usr/share/...

+Addendum 04: Dmenu working with MOD+F12.
+Since workspaces up to 22 use keybinds that can be re-assigned, immediately some Arco standard bindings can be assigned, and will be.